Tonton Macoute: Legacy

 From 1985, the United States began to stop funding aid to Haiti, cutting nearly a million dollars within a year.
 Nonetheless, the Baby Doc regime pushed forward and even had a national party for the Tontons Macoute.
 Tonton Macoute day was 29 July 1985; among the festivities, the group was bestowed new uniforms and was honored by all of Baby Doc's cabinet.
 In the exuberance, the Tonton Macoute went out into the streets and shot 27 people for the national party.

-The lack of funds going to the Tonton Macoute was a result of those funds being intercepted by the Duvalier dynasty.
+The lack of funds going to the Tonton Macoute was a result of those funds being intercepted by the Duvalier family.
 It sometimes took nearly 80 percent of international aid to Haiti, but paid only 45 percent of the country's debts.
-This continued until the Tonton Macoute was left on its own when "Baby Doc" fled the country with an estimated $900 million.
+This continued until the Tonton Macoute was left on its own when Baby Doc fled the country with an estimated $900 million.

 The Tonton Macoute remained active even after the presidency of Baby Doc ended in 1986, at the height of the anti-Duvalier protest movement.
 Massacres led by paramilitary groups spawned from the Macoutes continued during the following decade.
 The most feared paramilitary group during the 1990s was the Front for the Advancement and Progress of Haïti (FRAPH), which Toronto Star journalist Linda Diebel described as modern Tonton Macoutes, and not the legitimate political party it claimed to be.

-Led by Emmanual Constant, FRAPH differed from the Tonton Macoute in its denial to submit to the will of a single authority and its cooperation with regular military forces.
+Led by Emmanual Constant, FRAPH differed from the Tonton Macoute in its refusal to submit to the will of a single authority and its cooperation with regular military forces.
 FRAPH extended its reach far outside that of the Haitian state and had offices present in New York City, Montreal, and Miami until its disarmament and disbandment in 1994.